Myth: Animal agriculture is a crucial component of nutrient cycles.

 A closed biological cycle is not present in German, as in virtually all modern agriculture.
 The nutrient cycle of an agriculture with animal husbandry is broken in several ways.

 (ii) The animals are fed nutrients of foreign soils via imported plants.
 Germany-wide, the foreign share of feed of digestible protein is 33% (, p.10).
-A return of the nutrients does not take place, so that the countries (primarily USA, Brazil, Argentina) over this broken cycle the nutrients are taken irretrievably.
+A return of the nutrients does not take place, so that the exporting countries (primarily the USA, Brazil, Argentina) are irretrievably deprived of nutrients via this broken cycle.
 On the other hand, the oversupply of nitrogen and phosphorus leads to numerous health and environmental problems.
-The oversupply of nitrogen regularly leads to exceeding the EU limits for nitrate pollution of groundwater, which is harmful to health (, p.71).
+The oversupply of nitrogen regularly leads to exceeding the EU limits for nitrate pollution of groundwater, which is harmful to human health (, p.71).
 Nitrogen and phosphorus eventually also reach lakes and seas via rivers, where they trigger eutrophication.
 In addition, the biodiversity of various ecosystems is disturbed and air quality decreases due to particulate matter generated by ammonia (, p.105 ff).

 (iii) The enormous demand for animal feed requires intensification of agriculture using artificial fertilizers and pesticides.
 In Germany, more than half (56%) of the nitrogen fertilizer is artificial fertilizer (, p.63).
 Sales of pesticides for agriculture in Germany in 2016 were over 32 thousand tons of active ingredient (, p.54).
 In the period 2009-2012, the limits for herbicides, fungicides and insecticides in groundwater were exceeded in about 5% of the random samples (, p.111).

 Animal agriculture is therefore not a necessary component of a nutrient cycle, but rather a resource-intensive factor that brings the material flow balance into disequilibrium.